-Another interesting aspect of evolution is the relatively high frequency with which these primitive organisms incorporate foreign genes into their genomes (i.e., horizontal gene transfer).
-21 These horizontally transferred genes, which provide a possible mechanism for an organism to acquire a new "part," may be represented as new folds in the organism.
-Or, possibly, folds themselves, representing primordial self-contained proteins, may have been transferred.
-Analyzing a large number of closely related genomes helps to clarify this issue with greater certainty than in the past.
-22 Large-scale genome comparison has also provided a glimpse into the evolutionary process of genome degradation in parasitic microorganisms.
-23
+Another interesting aspect of evolution, is the relatively high frequency with which these primitive organisms incorporate foreign genes into their genomes, i.e. horizontal gene transfer21.
+These horizontally transferred genes, which provide a possible mechanism for an organism to acquire a new "part", may be represented as new folds in the organism.
+Or possibly, folds themselves, representing primordial self-contained proteins, may have been transferred.
+Analyzing a large number of closely related genomes helps to clarify this issue with greater certainty than in the past 22.
+Large-scale genome comparison has also provided a glimpse into the evolutionary process of genome degradation in parasitic microorganisms 23.

 The ultimate goal of genomics is to study biological function on a large scale.
-Recent success in assigning a function to a novel protein based merely on its structure suggests that structural genomics might be useful in this endeavor.
-For example, Stawiski et al.24 identified several novel proteases based purely on their unique structural features, and Eisenstein et al.25 outlined a strategy to characterize 65 novel H. influenzae proteins through highthroughput crystallography.
-In functional assignment, progress has been recently made on comparing phylogenetic properties of different genome products.
+Recent success in assigning a function to a novel protein based merely on its structure, suggests that structural genomics might be useful in this endeavor.
+For example, Stawiski et al. identified several novel proteases based purely on their unique structural features 24, and Eisenstein et al. outlined a strategy to characterize 65 novel H. influenzae proteins through high-throughput crystallography 25.
+In terms of functional assignment, there has recently been progress based on comparing phylogenetic profiles of different gene products.
 These studies predict the function of an uncharacterized protein based on its consistent appearance with a protein of known function in the same genomes.
-Eisenberg and coworkers^{26,27} studied correlated evolution by using phylogenetic profiles derived from 16 completely sequenced genomes and used these, in addition to patterns of domain fusion, to identify functionally related proteins.
-Enright et al.28 followed a similar approach and identified several unique fusion events by comparing the complete genomes of two bacteria and an archaea.
-Reflecting the great amount of experimental functional information available for E. coli, this organism's genome has been studied in rather great detail in functional prediction and structure-function relationships.^{29-32} Note that one has to be careful when assigning functional information through structure prediction, because promiscuous structures may often have more than one function (i.e., the TIM barrel); in fact, almost all superfamilies, because of local sequence variation, have multiple functions.33 In addition, specific functions may be performed by many different structures.
+Eisenberg and co-workers studied correlated evolution using phylogenetic profiles derived from 16 completely sequenced genomes, and used these, in addition to patterns of domain fusion, to identify functionally related proteins ^{26, 27}.
+Enright et al. followed a similar approach and identified several unique fusion events by comparing the complete genomes of two bacteria and an archaea 28.
+Reflecting the great amount of experimental functional information available for E. coli, this organism's genome been studied in rather great detail in terms of functional prediction and structure-function relationships 29-32.
+A caveat, one has to be careful when assigning functional information through structure prediction, as promiscuous structures may often have more than one function (i.e the TIM barrel), in fact almost all superfamilies, due to local sequence variation, have multiple function.33In addition, specific functions may be carried out by many different structures.

 Finally, genomics is also driven by practical goals, such as the need to discover new antibiotics to treat emerging antibiotics-resistant bacteria.
-Genes that are conserved in several microbial genomes, but are missing from eukaryotic genomes would be ideal targets for broad-spectrum antibiotics.34 Another approach is to identify species-specific genes with unique structures to reveal organism-specific biochemical pathways.
-Such genes are suspected to play a role in the pathogenicity of the bacteria.35 and could be used to develop antibiotics against specific pathogens.
+Genes that are conserved in several microbial genomes but are missing from eukaryotic genomes would be ideal targets for broad-spectrum antibiotics34.
+Another approach is to identify species-specific genes with unique structures to reveal organism-specific biochemical pathways.
+Such genes are suspected to play a role in the pathogenicity of the bacteria35 and could be used to develop antibiotics against specific pathogens.